mpalourdio/MpaCustomDoctrineHydrator/README.md

 $myForm->getFormFactory()->getInputFilterFactory()->setDefaultFilterChain($chain);
 ```

-You can use the provided strategy as standlone with your hydrators too.
+You can use the provided strategy as standalone with your hydrators too.

 TODO
 ====